How to Export WooCommerce Customer Data

 |Number of products in wishlist|

-You can export WooCommerce order data if you have the specific order column visible in the table.
-As we can see the ability to export WooCommerce orders data and export WooCommerce product data opens a lot of options and flexibility in how you can create your custom exports.
+You can export WooCommerce order data if the specific order column is visible in the table.
+As we can see, the ability to export WooCommerce orders data and WooCommerce product data opens a lot of options and flexibility in how you can create your custom exports.

-Since Users Insights comes with out of the box integration for WooCommerce subscriptions and WooCommerce Memberships extensions you can export the data from these WooCommerce plugins as well.
-For example you can export WooCommerce subscription data like plan subscription status, next payment date or number of active subscriptions.
+Since Users Insights comes with out-of-the-box integration for WooCommerce subscriptions and WooCommerce Memberships extensions, you can also export the data from these WooCommerce plugins.
+For example, you can export WooCommerce subscription data like plan subscription status, next payment date, or number of active subscriptions.
 Here is an example of how you can easily export WooCommerce subscribers of a specific subscription product only:

-For the Membership extension you can export data like: Number of memberships active, member since date, memberships status etc. And since all the data is in one place you can easily export subscription data in combination with data from different plugins and custom fields.
+For the Membership extension, you can export data like: Number of memberships active, member since date, membership status, etc. And since all the data is in one place, you can easily export subscription data in combination with data from different plugins and custom fields.

-All the exports that you create with Users Insights are created in CSV file.
-This provides a huge flexibility and portability of the exported WooCommerce data.
-CSV files are a lot like excel files or spreadsheet files but with a lot of more cross platform support.
+All the exports you create with Users Insights are created in the CSV file.
+This provides considerable flexibility and portability for the exported WooCommerce data.
+CSV files are much like Excel or spreadsheet files but with a lot more cross-platform support.
 Since CSV files are standard and supported by most platforms and tools, you can easily open the export file with Microsoft Excel software or Google Sheets and Google Docs.

 With the Users Insights filters, you have almost unlimited options to segment your customer list.
-For example, you can easily export only the customers who have purchased a certain product or you can export the list of customers with the biggest number of orders or export WooCommerce users and customers to CSV based on order status etc. You can also take advantage of the custom segments feature and auto export customers in CSV by having the filters saved as a segment.
+For example, you can easily export only the customers who have purchased a certain product, export the list of customers with the biggest number of orders, or export WooCommerce users and customers to CSV based on order status, etc. You can also take advantage of the custom segments feature and auto export customers in CSV by having the filters saved as a segment.

-Here is a short video showing how you can use the custom exports feature of Users Insights to create your own WooCommerce customer exports that contains only the information that you need:
+Here is a short video showing how you can use the custom exports feature of Users Insights to create your WooCommerce customer exports that contain only the information that you need:

-As you can see, the custom export functionality of the Users Insights plugin in a combination with the rest of the plugin features and modules, can be a powerful tool for creating custom exports of your WooCommerce customer data.
-We hope that this article was useful and that now you can create your own custom WooCommerce customer exports.
+As you can see, the custom export functionality of the Users Insights plugin, in combination with the rest of the plugin features and modules, can be a powerful tool for creating custom exports of your WooCommerce customer data.
+We hope this article was helpful, and now you can create custom WooCommerce customer exports.